Fan Focus: Tracy – October 9, 2011

 I absolutely loved Deathly Hallows: Part 2.
 The movie struck the perfect balance between adventure and emotion, just like the books.
 The Battle of Hogwarts was the perfect end for the saga, and the movie portrayed it perfectly.
 I especially loved the scene where Molly Weasley killed Bellatrix Lestrange.
-The way they were dueling, even just the way they moved their wands, showed that they were angry at each other beyond words, and that they were aiming to kill.
+The way they were dueling, even just the way they moved their wands, showed that they were angry at each other beyond words and that they were aiming to kill.
 It was perfect acting on the part of Julie Walters and Helena Bonham Carter.
 The epilogue, too, was executed perfectly.
-The actors and actresses that were chosen for for the kids were absolutely amazing.
+The actors and actresses that were chosen for the kids were absolutely amazing.
 It was just how I imagined it.
 I did think, however, that the 3-D didn’t add much to the movie.
 At times, I actually forgot it was there.

 What were your favorite scenes that were straight from the book?